Skip to main content

 Resistance training, in particular, is a potent stimulus for the release of anabolic hormones.
 Acute bouts of high-intensity resistance exercise have been shown to transiently increase serum testosterone and growth hormone levels post-workout.
 This anabolic signaling supports the maintenance of lean body mass, which is itself a metabolically active tissue that improves insulin sensitivity.

 Aerobic exercise, on the other hand, excels at improving the efficiency of the cardiovascular system and enhancing cellular sensitivity to insulin.
-Regular moderate can improve how efficiently your muscles take up and use glucose, reducing the burden on the pancreas to produce insulin.
+Regular moderate physical activity can improve how efficiently your muscles take up and use glucose, reducing the burden on the pancreas to produce insulin.

 Comparative Hormonal Response To Exercise Modalities